LASA-ACP-Main/spring-practicum-2021-Bounds-Tan-Tor-Witchel/README.md

 **Python Scripts**

 These are a series of short python scripts which control the hardware.
 They are mainly for testing the hardware, but may be used to trigger certain aspects of the hardware in the final version.
-Some of these will need to be running alongside the main program to actively read hardware and send its input to the files.
+They have been depricated as c++ versions were made in demo.

 **TestingFileInOut**

 This is a simple program that can be used to test simultaneous read / write to a given file by multiple programs.
-This system will be used to transfer data between the python layer and the c++ layer.
+This system will be used to manage the running system instead of console.

+**demo**

+This is a demonstration of c++ hardware interactions.